 Keep in mind that you cannot file your return until you receive all W-2s from your employers, as well as the other forms you need such as a 1099 form.
 Luckily, the IRS requires your employer and other information return filers to provide you with copies by January 31, though in many cases, the forms are made available to you earlier.
 But as soon as you have enough information to prepare your return, there’s no reason to delay its filing.

 Filing a tax return early is also beneficial to self-employed taxpayers.
 When working for yourself, it’s your responsibility to make up to four estimated tax payments throughout the year as you earn the income.
 The fourth of these estimated tax payments is due on January 15—approximately two weeks after the close of the tax year.
-In addition, you still must file a personal income tax return that includes all self-employment income by April 15th.
+In addition, you still must file a personal income tax return that includes all self-employment income by April 15th (July 15 in 2020).
 However, the IRS allows you to make that fourth and final estimated tax payment with your tax return instead, but only if you file it by January 31.

 And lastly, a benefit that all taxpayers enjoy when filing early is preparing a tax return without the stress of a looming deadline.